-Moreover, if you are conducting your own DIY summer camp at home (<--- click there to see all our ideas for that!), tag games and chase games are a great break for the kids, and all that running around will tire them out and make them more focused.
+Moreover, if you are conducting your own DIY summer camp at home, tag games and chase games are a great break for the kids, and all that running around will tire them out and make them more focused.
 Win-win, whoot-whoot, and all that jazz.

 So, how many ways of playing tag can you name?